-Stipulations of Alter Eco (and by extension ANAPQUI) purchases demand not only that a better price for the product is offered than by other intermediaries but also that farmers adhere to a number of standards which intend to preserve natural capital.
-For instance, there are requirements that each family maintain a livestock quotient of at least seven llamas per acre of productive farmland in order to provide organic fertilizer.
+Stipulations of Alter Eco (and by extension ANAPQUI) purchases demand not only that a better price for the product is offered than by other intermediaries but also that farmers adhere to a number of standards which intend to preserve natural capital. [rephrase last sentence; a little awkward] For instance, there are requirements that each family maintain a livestock quotient of at least seven llamas per acre of productive farmland in order to provide organic fertilizer.
 This satisfies both the need for an organically grown product from a western perspective and the necessity to move away from the industrialized monoculture that has resulted in the destruction of certain plots of land.
 Moreover, the company provides agriculture experts to consult with the local populace and demonstrate ways to mitigate soil erosion and desertification as part of the partnership with the ANAPQUI cooperative.
-There is also the added incentive of the fair trade premium which is a monetary incentive beyond the fair trade price.
+There is also the added incentive of the fair trade is a monetary incentive beyond the fair trade price.
 One third of this premium is required to be dedicated to preventing further soil erosion while the other two thirds are committed to community and infrastructure projects that are democratically chosen by the membership of the cooperatives.

-Unfortunately, there is a paucity of independent, peer reviewed data as to the overall effects that fair trade has had on these individual farmers as of yet.
+Unfortunately, there is a paucity of independent, peer reviewed data as to the overall effects that fair trade has had on these individual farmers as yet.
 The claims of Alter Eco would seem to hold up to scrutiny in the absence of any counterfactual evidence but it is too soon to tell definitively.
 Combining a fairer price for the export product as well as engaging with farmers directly to improve their material circumstances and financially encouraging more sustainable land practices addresses many of the most pressing issues examined thus far.

 However, fair trade practices come with their own host of issues as well.
-For instance, some studies have shown that the fair trade movement excludes the majority of the disadvantaged producers that should be benefitting the most from its practices and that fair trade has actually exaggerated some of the inequities suffered by smaller producers (Carimentrand, 2010, p.9) Some farmers feel that the transportation costs are exorbitant, some feel that the regulations and stipulations are not worth the effort for the incentive, and some claim that the requirements for belonging to these fair trade cooperative schemes are out of step with their needs.
-If the fair trade movement is to be as effective as possible, the small producers, the ANAPQUI cooperative, and trade organizations like Alter Eco are all going to have to work towards consolidating their individual needs into a collective and shared vision for sustainable production.
+For instance, some studies have shown that the fair trade movement excludes the majority of the disadvantaged producers that should be benefitting the most from its practices and that fair trade has actually exaggerated some of the inequities suffered by smaller producers (Carimentrand, 2010, p.9).
+Some farmers feel that the transportation costs are exorbitant 9they don’t exist with non-Alter Eco production?] , some feel that the regulations and stipulations are not worth the effort for the incentive, and some claim that the requirements for belonging to these fair trade cooperative schemes are out of step with their needs.
+If the fair trade movement is to be as effective as possible, the small producers, the ANAPQUI cooperative, and trade organizations like Alter Eco are all going to have to work towards consolidating their individual needs [approaches?] into a collective and shared vision for sustainable production.